LukasHavemann/hide-it/src/README.md

 # hide-it

-**hide-it** is a simple fast and pure JavaScript / CSS 3 Splashscreen for modern Webbrowsers.
+**hide-it** is a simple, fast and pure JavaScript / CSS 3 Splashscreen for modern Webbrowsers.

 ## Features